Cold sore scab: How to get rid of them and cure it

 The steps to conceal your them are included, however, it is important to remember that if the makeup does not conceal the sore or worse, makes it more prominent, it is best to simply avoid makeup on the area entirely and allow it to heal.

-Make sure you clean the skin surrounding the cold sore scab thoroughly and pat dry.
+Make sure you clean the skin surrounding the them thoroughly and pat dry.
 You may wish to apply a little bit of moisturizer or tone, but be careful that you don’t rupture or otherwise disturb the actual sore.

 Using a stippling brush (such as the I.T.
 Stippling Brush by Sephora, $32), apply a very thin layer of the cream or liquid concealer to the sore along with the skin surrounding it.